Davin-X/SQL-Mastery-Platform/interview-prep/README.md

 **Senior Developer (5+ years)**
 - [ ] Solves all problems including advanced analytics
-- [ ] Considers system design and scalability
+- [ ] Considers scalability and performance at scale
 - [ ] Optimizes for large datasets and performance
-- [ ] Applies SQL to business intelligence scenarios
+- [ ] Applies SQL to system design and architecture

 ## 🛠️ Resources